Thursday, November 21, 2024

 At first, I took it slow.
 I was optimistic, there was still a lot of light and I stopped often to enjoy the views and take pictures.
 At every turn, there was a new perspective, a new view that deserved to be captured.
 At times I could peek through the branches of the trees to see a little patch of crystal clear waters.
 Other times I found viewpoints that opened onto small bays, with one or two boats lazily floating on the water.
 The nature along the coastal walk was wild and pure.
 The silence was only broken by my steps and occasionally by the wind blowing through the leaves.

 The path kept going up, the sky going from light blue to purple and darker blue.
 I had already noticed spiders hanging from the trees.
-Not extremely big spiders, just big enough to make it unpleasant to have a face to face encounter with them.
+Not extremely big spiders, just big enough to make it unpleasant to have a face-to-face encounter with them.
 The tree branches were getting lower as the path went up and I started walking bent, afraid to get a spider right in my face.
 I started wondering when the path would start going back down on the coast and to the final destination.

 Lost in the dark